Swapnil-Ghosh06/REPO-LENS/README.md

 ## 🏗️ Architecture

 RepoLens is **100% serverless**.
-There is no local backend to run.
+There is no local backend to run..
 The extension talks directly to a Cloudflare Worker proxy which securely holds the API keys and routes requests to the AI providers.

 ```text
                   ┌───────────────────────────────────┐